NRGI/pdf-scraper/README.md

 Following that project, the application's wide-ranging applicability to those in the open-data community was realized and this tool is now available for all to use.

+#### Disclaimer

+The tool relies on Tabula to detect tables and your results may vary depending on how the table is constructed in the PDF.
+Rows/columns will not always be aligned correctly and care should be taken to double-check scraped data before use.
+Will not work on image-based PDFs.

 ## Use
 #### Step 1.
 Download PDF
 ![alt text](https://github.com/NRGI/pdf-scraper/blob/master/images/scraper1.gif)